Table of Contents

 If you were bitten by a tick, remove the tick right away before cleaning the area.
 Use tweezers to slowly pull it off your skin.
 Be careful not to leave any part of the tick on your skin.
 Dispose of the tick.
 Wash your hands and the bite area with soap and water and wipe with alcohol.
 Apply an over-the-counter antibiotic cream to the bite area.

 If you have any of the symptoms listed, see your doctor.
 Your doctor may give you a prescription for antibiotic medicine.
 Take the entire prescription.
-Your doctor may suggest other treatments that ease the symptoms.
+Your doctor may suggest other treatments to ease the symptoms.
 For example, over-the-counter pain medicine can relieve sore muscles and a fever.

 Living with insect-borne diseases

 Some insect-borne diseases cause long-term symptoms that affect your quality of life.
 Lyme disease, for example, can leave you with sore muscles and fatigue.
-Zika virus can be passed on to a baby and cause microcephaly (a condition that causes the head to be abnormally small) and an intellectual disability.
+Zika virus can be passed on to a baby and cause microcephaly (a condition that causes the head to be abnormally small) and intellectual disability.

 Questions to ask your doctor